 By the nuclear disaster of Fukushima Daiichi Nuclear Power Station (FDNPS), Tokyo Electric Power Company (TEPCO), caused by the Great East Japan Earthquake and the following tsunami on March 11, 2011, a large amount of radioactive material was released from the FDNPS.
 After the nuclear disaster, airborne radiation monitoring using manned helicopter has been conducted around FDNPS.
-The results in the fiscal 2019 were summarized in this report.
-Analysis taken topographical effects into consideration was applied to the result of airborne monitoring to improve the precision of conventional method.
-In addition, discrimination method of gamma rays from Rn-progenies was also utilized to evaluate their effect on aerial radiation monitoring.
+The results of the airborne radiation monitoring and the evaluation for temporal change of dose rate in the fiscal 2020 were summarized in this report.
+Analysis considering topographical effects was applied to the result of the airborne monitoring to improve the accuracy of conventional method.
+In addition, technique for discriminating gamma rays from the ground and those from the airborne Rn-progenies was also utilized to evaluate their effect on airborne radiation monitoring.

 Ji, Y.-Y.*; Ochi, Kotaro; Hong, S. B.*; Nakama, Shigeo; Sanada, Yukihisa; Mikami, Satoshi